Table of Contents

 Know Your Rights And Get Legal Support

-Get in touch with a pedestrian injury lawyer after obtaining medical care.
+Get in touch with a pedestrian accident lawyer after obtaining medical care.
 Some insurance companies may try to dispute your claim.
 Having an experienced injury attorney on your side will help you understand your rights.
 They can also assist you in gathering evidence to support your case.

-Getting Compensated After A Pedestrian Accident
+Seeking Compensation After A Pedestrian Accident

 In a no-fault state, parties only have coverage from their insurance in the event of an accident.
 Regardless of who was at fault for the accident, each party files a claim with their insurance.